keboola/connection-docs/components/data-apps/index.md

 [Read more about the Streamlit secrets](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ### Default Secrets
-By default, the Keboola Streamlit Docker image provides two secrets without the need for explicit specification:
+By default, the Keboola Streamlit Docker image includes two secrets that do not require explicit specification:

-- `kbc_url`: Represents the URL of the current Keboola project.
+- `kbc_url`: This represents the URL of the current Keboola project.
-- `kbc_token`: Represents the storage token with full read-write access to Keboola Storage.
+- `kbc_token`: This represents the storage token with full read-write access to Keboola Storage.

-These secrets can be accessed within your Streamlit data app code using the following example, which is used for initializing the Keboola storage token:
+These secrets can be accessed within your Streamlit data app code.
+Here is an example of how to initialize the Keboola storage token:
 ```
 token = st.secrets["kbc_storage_token"]
 url = st.secrets["kbc_url"]